476th Tactical Fighter Squadron: Tactical fighter operations

+The squadron deployed to Taiwan in 1968 to reinforce the Republic of China Air Force (ROCAF) air defense mission.
 The squadron returned to the United States without aircraft in July 1968, the F-104Cs remaining in Taiwan and were sold to the ROCAF.
-The squadron Was planned to be re-equipped with McDonnell F-4C Phantom IIs as part of the phaseout of the F-104 from TAC, however the squadron was placed in nonoperational status and its personnel were transferred to the new 4535th Combat Crew Training Squadron.
+The squadron planned to be re-equipped with McDonnell F-4C Phantom IIs as part of the phaseout of the F-104 from TAC, however the squadron was placed in nonoperational status and its personnel were transferred to the new 4535th Combat Crew Training Squadron.

-The squadron moved without personnel or equipment to Seymour Johnson Air Force Base, North Carolina in late September 1968 to operate the F-4 Phantom II with the 4th Tactical Fighter Wing, but did not become operational before it was inactivated in March 1969.
+The squadron moved without personnel or equipment to Seymour Johnson Air Force Base, North Carolina in late September 1968 to operate the F-4 Phantom II with the 4th Tactical Fighter Wing but did not become operational before it was inactivated in March 1969.